Netcat command is abbreviated as NC command.

 4 Troubleshoot purpose of NC Command

 NC command is useful to troubleshoot the Linux server connection.
+Linux CP command is used to copy the files between different folder as well to different server..
 By use of NC, you can verify what data a server is sending in response to commands issued by the client.

 The below command retrieves the home page of sample.com.